datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
-In the previous section we created our input function, defined the feature columns and our linear regressor model.
+In the previous section we created our input function, defined the feature columns and our linear regressor.
 Now we are at the right position to train and evaluate our model.

 Moreover, as a last step we will predict miles per gallon for the first 3 rows.